About Us

 • Promote legally binding rules to ensure that corporations are held democratically accountable for their conduct with regard to their social, economic and environmental impacts.

-The Network aims to
+The coalition aims to:

-The Network aims to work together in a transparent and democratic way.
+• Work together in a transparent and democratic way.